 "He's an old childhood friend," she says, lowering her voice as she sits down.
 "I only come when I know he is here.
 He's CID -- the Royal Criminal Investigation Department.
 It's like our CIA.
 If he's here, there's not going to be any crackdown."

 She explains that there used to be several underground bars in Brunei -- even a couple of full dance clubs -- but most have been raided in recent months.

 "This place used to be really crowded around this time with the afterwork crowd," she adds.
 "But since the new law, people are … what do you say?
 Lying low."

 We drink a few beers and snack on French fries, discussing the law and its impact on gay life in Brunei.
 Despite being minority Christian, her views closely align with many Bruneians I've spoken with: She loves her sultan and feels bad he's being criticized; the new law isn't so terrible; and provided gays keep their "situation" private, nobody will get stoned.
 Roughly matching the answers I got from the film contacts, a waitress and statements made by a friendly shopkeeper near my hotel, this line is emerging as the dominant consensus.
-After she drops me off, I sit in the corner of my hotel's lobby, slightly buzzed, drinking water and trying to sober up before James arrives to take me to meet his gay Muslim friend.
+After she drops me off, I sit in the corner of my hotel's lobby, illicitly buzzed, drinking water and trying to sober up before James arrives to take me to meet his gay Muslim friend.

 The Sultan’s son, Prince Azim, with Naomi Campbell, has moved into film producing, recently debuting a Hilary Swank project in Cannes.